nus-cs2103-AY2122S2/ip/docs/README.md

 ### `event [TaskName] /at [DD/MM/YYYY] (HHHH)` - Adds a event task

-Adds a event task to the list.
+Adds an event task to the list.
+⚠️ Events created cannot have the same date & time

 Example of usage:
 `event Important Task /by 12/03/2022 2359`